Jarius Wynn

-Jarius Jessereel Wynn (born August 29, 1986) is a former American football defensive end.
-He was drafted by the Green Bay Packers in the sixth round (182nd overall) of the 2009 NFL Draft and won a Super Bowl ring in Super Bowl XLV over the Pittsburgh Steelers.
+Jarius Jessereel Wynn (born August 29, 1986) is an American former professional American football player who was a defensive end in the National Football League (NFL).
+He was selected by the Green Bay Packers in the sixth round of the 2009 NFL draft and won a Super Bowl ring in Super Bowl XLV over the Pittsburgh Steelers.
 He played college football at Georgia.

-Wynn has also played for the Tennessee Titans, San Diego Chargers.
+Wynn also played for the Tennessee Titans, San Diego Chargers.
 Dallas Cowboys and Buffalo Bills.

-Early years
+Early life

 Wynn attended Lincoln County High School and was First-team GHSA All-State Class-A as a senior defensive lineman in 2004.
 He earned First-team All-State honors as an offensive lineman in 2003.

 College career

 Wynn attended Georgia Military College and was Second-team National Junior College Athletic Association (NJCAA) All-American honors following the 2006 campaign as well as team captain and defensive MVP.
 He tallied 21 tackles, including a team-leading eight for losses, two sacks, forced four fumbles and had one fumble recovery in 2006.
 Wynn was rated the No. 1 junior college defensive tackle prospect in the nation for the class of 2007 by JCGridiron.com.

-After enrolling at Georgia in January 2007, he appeared in and started 13 games the following season.
-He led the team with 69 tackles.
-In 2008, Wynn appeared in 13 games, making twelve starts, recording 54 tackles and six quarterback hurries.
+After enrolling at Georgia in January 2007, he appeared in 13 games the following season.
+He had 9 tackles, 1 for a loss and a sack.
+In 2008, Wynn appeared in 13 games, making twelve starts, recording 24 tackles, 4 for a loss, 3 sacks and six quarterback hurries.